A flexible model for correlated count data, with application to multi-condition differential expression analyses of single-cell RNA sequencing data: Other simulation details

-\item {\em Get mash inputs.} The inputs to mash are the $J \times R$ matrix of condition-level expression estimates for all genes and the corresponding $J \times R$ matrix of standard errors, which were outputted by step 2.
-Since the conditions were randomly shuffled in the simulations, there should be no correlations in the expression measurements among conditions, so we set ${\bm C} = {\bm I}_R$, which is the default setting in {\tt mash\_set\_data}.
+\item {\em Define mash inputs.} The inputs to mash were the $J \times R$ matrix of condition-level expression estimates for all genes and the corresponding $J \times R$ matrix of standard errors.
+Since the conditions were randomly shuffled in the simulations, there was no correlations in the expression measurements among conditions, so we set $\bm C$ to be the $R \times R$ identity matrix (which is the default setting in {\tt mash\_set\_data}).

-\item {\em Determine covariance matrices in mash prior.} mash requires the covariance matrices ${\bm U}_k$ in the mixture prior \eqref{eq:mash_prior} to be specified beforehand.
-We defined a total of $K = R + 11$ prior covariance matrices, in which some were ``canonical'' covariance matrices, and others were ``data-driven'' matrices, as recommended by \cite{urbut2019flexible}. \begin{enumerate}

-\item {\em Define canonical covariance matrices.} First, we defined the $R + 5$ canonical covariance matrices ${\bm U_k}$ by calling {\tt mashr} function {\tt cov\_canonical} with its default settings.
+\item {\em Define prior covariance matrices.} mash requires the covariance matrices ${\bm U}_k$ in the prior to be specified beforehand.
+We defined a total of $K = R + 11$ prior covariance matrices, in which some were ``canonical'' covariance matrices, and others were ``data-driven'' matrices \citep{urbut2019flexible}. \begin{enumerate} \item {\em Define canonical covariance matrices.} First, we defined the $R + 5$ canonical covariance matrices ${\bm U_k}$ by calling mashr function {\tt cov\_canonical} with its default settings.
 This collection of covariance matrices included covariances capturing independent effects across all conditions (identity matrix); equal effects across all conditions (a matrix of ones); and condition-specific effects.

-\item {\em Estimate data-driven covariance matrices.} Additionally, we estimated 6 data-driven covariance matrices using the Extreme Deconvolution (ED) method \citep{ed}, an implementation of which is included with the {\tt mashr} package and called via the {\tt mashr} function {\tt cov\_ed}).
-The ED estimates were initialized based on PCA of the effect estimates produced by step 2: a rank-5 covariance matrix defined by the top 5 PCs, and 5 rank-1 matrices each defined by one of the top 5 PCs, by calling {\tt mashr} function {\tt cov\_pca} with {\tt npc = 5}.
-Both initial covariance estimates (via {\tt cov\_pca}) and final covariance estimates (via {\tt cov\_ed}) were obtained using only the strongest signals---that is, genes $j$ with $\mbox{\em lfsr} < 0.05$ in at least one condition as determined by a simple condition-by-condition analysis, implemented by the R package {\tt ashr} \citep{stephens2017false}.
-Note that the ED updates are ``subspace-preserving'', so when the ED estimates are initialized as rank-1 matrices, the final estimates are also rank-1.
+\item {\em Estimate data-driven covariance matrices.} Additionally, we estimated 6 data-driven covariance matrices using the Extreme Deconvolution (ED) method \citep{ed}.
+ED is included with mashr and called via the mashr function {\tt cov\_ed}.
+The ED estimates were initialized from a PCA of the effect estimates: a rank-5 covariance matrix defined by the top 5 PCs; and 5 rank-1 matrices each defined by one of the top 5 PCs.
+This was accomplished by calling mashr function {\tt cov\_pca} with {\tt npc = 5}.
+Both initial covariance estimates (via {\tt cov\_pca}) and final covariance estimates (via {\tt cov\_ed}) were obtained using only the strongest signals; that is, genes $j$ with $\mbox{\em lfsr} < 0.05$ in at least one condition as determined by a simple condition-by-condition analysis implemented in the ashr R package \citep{stephens2017false}.
+Note that the ED updates are ``subspace preserving''; when the ED estimates are initialized as rank-1 matrices, the final estimates are also rank-1.